 The Importance of Cat Vaccinations

-Serious, often deadly diseases spread between cats affect vast numbers of cats and kittens each year.
+Serious, often deadly diseases spread between cats affecting vast numbers of cats and kittens each year.
 To safeguard your cat from contracting a preventable condition, it’s essential to begin having your cat vaccinated starting when they are just a few weeks old and continuing with 'booster shots' on a regular basis throughout their lifetime.

 Ongoing booster shots “boost” your cat’s protection against a variety of feline diseases after the effects of the initial vaccine wear off.
 Booster shots for cats are given on specific schedules.
 Your veterinarian will let you know you when to bring your cat back for their booster shots.